DHRI-Curriculum/NLTK_DHRI/lessons.md

 ## Evaluation

-Check all sentences below that are correct:
+Which one of the following sentences is correct:
 - Stop words are useless for text analysis, therefore the first step in any project is to remove them from the text.
 - In any type of data analysis, we usually want to cleanse the data in order to prepare it for the analysis.
 In text analysis, this process is called "text normalization" and can involve tasks such as removing undesired words and punctuation.*
 - Textual alterations can potentially change the original intended meaning.
 Therefore, we must always strive to work with the data exactly as it is in the source.

 ## Keywords